linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 02.02.2026
+- Topic: KYC is Easy
+- Directory: /posts/2026/February/02
+- Description: ``` Revolutionizing KYC verification with UIID.
+Say goodbye to costs and delays.
+Get free and instant KYC verification, implemented in seconds.
+Discover the future of secure and efficient identity verification. ```

 ### 01.02.2026
 - Topic: Use Small Niche Communities
 - Directory: /posts/2026/February/01